The safety profile for Breyanzi® in R/R CLL and SLL builds on evidence seen in clinical trials and other lymphoma indications1

 Rates of cytokine release syndrome (CRS) in patients of Breyanzi Transcend CLL 004 clinical trial Rates of cytokine release syndrome (CRS) in patients of Breyanzi Transcend CLL 004 clinical trial

-• No patients had Grade 4 or 5 CRS or ongoing CRS at time of death*
+• One patient had fatal CRS and 5 patients had ongoing CRS at the time of death

 Most common manifestations of CRS1